-We've partnered with BiblioLabs to bring your patrons a collection of e-books that's available to any Illinois resident.
+We've partnered with BiblioLabs to bring your patrons a library of e-books that are available to any Illinois resident.

-- Recovering the Classics featuring public-domain classics from world literature, with modern cover images
+- Recovering the Classics - Public-domain classics from world literature, with modern cover images

-- Popup Picks featuring titles that will change quarterly and will include hand-curated e-books from expert librarian curators
+- Popup Picks - Collections that change quarterly, that include hand-picked books from expert librarian curators

-- The Bodleian Library collection featuring items from Oxford University's Bodleian Library
+- Bodleian Library collection - Items from Oxford University's Bodleian Library

-- The Biblioboard Core collection featuring articles, images, books, etc. spanning a wide range of topics
+- BiblioBoard Core and BiblioBoard Access collections - Articles, images, books, etc. spanning a wide range of topics

-There is no limit on simultaneous use; items in the collections can be read by 1 or 100 patrons at the same time.
+There is no limit on simultaneous use; items can be read by 1 or 100 patrons at the same time.
 This means no hold queues and no waiting for titles.